neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-fop-policies-and-procedures.md

 - The group travels together under the supervision of FOP leaders/staff.
 - If a group needs to separate, a FOP leader/staff person accompanies each group.
 - With the exception of certain situations (e.g. bathroom breaks, while sleeping, etc.) a leader will typically have visual contact with the participants.
-- During normal group activities, the leader-to-participant ratios should not exceed 8:1.
+- During normal group activities, the leader-to-participant ratio should not exceed 1:8.

 #### Procedure